miia/dumbledore/doc/5-synthesis.md

 In order to achieve this, Design Compiler is instructed not to insert any buffer on the clock net (as it will be taken care of later during the layout phase); moreover, since the "untouched" clock net would have a very large delay, DC is configured not to count it in any timing report or optimization cost function.

-This is done by using the command create_clock in pareto_2d.tcl (which internally calls set_dont_touch e set_ideal_net, as well as setting the actual timing constraint).
+This is done by the create_clock command issued in pareto_2d.tcl (which internally calls set_dont_touch e set_ideal_net, as well as setting the actual timing constraint).